 I have thoroughly enjoyed my journey from coming to Delhi empty handed, to working tireless for gaining experience, to having a small rented flat as home-office, to our own office, to three offices, national to international travel & work, from advertising, to publishing, to events, and now heading for the next…

-My 10th challenge is something I am dealing with right now.
-So, this is something I am keeping for sharing later.
-You know, an entrepreneur never stops dreaming…
+My 10th challenge is something I am dealing with right now and extremely successful in some of the issues.
+So, this is something I am keeping for sharing later as it need elaboration.
+You know, an entrepreneur never stops learning and never stops dreaming… 😊😊